Olio72AT/TodoListBBRZ/README.md

 i) When we press LOGIN, we should be able to login as the certain user.
 So lets create the login view.
 (Choose if you like a view model or the plain authorization model)

+j) WE MIGHT HAVE A PROBLEM, if the session ID is not valid anymore ... so?
+We should implement the final approach ...

 --------------------------